Ayanaminn/N46Whisper/README.md

 N46Whisper is a Google Colab notebook application that developed for streamlined video subtitle file generation to improve productivity of Nogizaka46 (and Sakamichi groups) subbers.

-The notebook is based on [Whisper](https://github.com/openai/whisper), a general-prupose speech recognition model.
+The notebook is based on [faster-whisper](https://github.com/guillaumekln/faster-whisper), a reimplementation of OpenAI's [Whisper](https://github.com/openai/whisper) , a general-prupose speech recognition model.
+This implementation is up to 4 times faster than original Whisper for the same accuracy while using less memory.

 The output file will be in Advanced SubStation Alpha(ass) format with built-in style of selected sub group so it can be directly imported into [Aegisub](https://github.com/Aegisub/Aegisub) for subsequent editing.

 ## What's Latest：
-2023.4.10:
-* Support for select/upload multiple files to batch process.
+2023.4.15:
+* Reimplement Whsiper based on faster-whsiper to improve efficiency
+* Enable vad filter that integrated within faster-whisper to improve transcribe accuracy

 ## How to use
 * [Click here](https://colab.research.google.com/github/Ayanaminn/N46Whisper/blob/main/N46Whisper.ipynb) to open the notebook in Google Colab.